Jhajaira Urresta

-Jhajaira Estefanía Urresta Guzmán (born c.1992) is an Ecuadorian member of the National Assembly of Ecuador.
-She came to notice after she lost an eye during the 2019 Ecuadorian Protests against austerity.
+Jhajaira Estefanía Urresta Guzmán is an Ecuadorian member of the National Assembly of Ecuador.
+She came to prominence after losing an eye during the 2019 Ecuadorian Protests.
 She has called for the resignation of government ministers.
-She was re-elected in 2025.
+She was re-elected in 2025 and later left the Citizen Revolution Movement.

 Life

-Urresta was born in about 1992.
-She came to notice during the 2019 protests in Ecuador against austerity measures.
-She was in the street near her home in a peaceful protest.
-The protest was after a 3 p.m. curfew that had been imposed.
-She was hit by a tear gas container which caused substantial damage to her left eye.
-She was one of 15 people who lost eyes during the protests.
+Urresta came to prominence after losing an eye during the 2019 protests in Ecuador against austerity measures.
+She was participating in a peaceful protest, which was after a 3 p.m. curfew that had been imposed.
+She was targeted and hit by a tear gas canister, which caused substantial damage to her left eye.
+She was one of 15 people who lost at least one eye during the protests.

 She became a member of the UNES party and she was elected to Ecuador's fourth National Assembly in 2021 to represent the Province of Pichincha.

 In May 2022 she raised the question of the competency of the second vice-President of the assembly Yeseña Guamaní with the Legislative Administration Council and she requested a multi-party investigation into an alleged breach of duties.
 A committee was formed consisting of Patricia Mendoza, Mireya Pazmiño, Elina Narváez, Rocio Guanoluisa and María José Plaza to consider Urresta's complaint.